amyjko/bookish/example/chapters/introduction.md

 Welcome to the Peruse example book!
-This introduction contains all of the features supported by peruse.
+This introduction contains all of the features supported by the platform, and explanation of how they work.

-For example, you can create top level headers by starting a line with the pound symbol #:
+Let's go through each of the basic formatting features of book chapters.
+To begin, let's start with headers, all of which can be indicated by starting a line with the pound symbol #.
+For example, here's some code that starts a top-level header:

 `
 # This is a header
 `

+That will be formatted like this:

 # This is a header

-You can put as many as six three consecutive pounds for subheaders and sub-subheaders:
+You can put as many as three consecutive pounds for subheaders and sub-subheaders.
+Even though the web supports more than that, I didn't include more than that because readers tend to get overwhelmed by complex document structures.
+Here are the three different size:

 `
 # Header